mmartiniano/tweet-tracker/readme.md

 ## Settings

-This program needs some tracking settings to start:
+Some tracking settings are required to start:

 * Words to track in tweets text: words list separated by white spaces
-* Tweets languages to filter: languages shorthand (en, pt, fr...) list separated by white spaces
+* Tweets languages to filter: language shorthands (en, pt, fr...) list separated by white spaces
 * Threshold: number of tweets to track

 And Twitter API keys: